The CBF seeks to establish Canine Residences in Supporting People (CRiSP) grant program to help vulnerable dogs along with their families.

 This arrangement would include regular visitations to preserve the lifelong bond and provide the pet dog with a permanent loving home, rather than being forced to live in an animal shelter.

-To participate in the CRiSP grant program, Canine-focused organizations will need to ensure a rigorous process for vetting rehoming providers with safe and comfortable homes.
+To participate in the CRiSP grant program, canine-focused organizations will need to ensure a rigorous process for vetting rehoming providers with safe and comfortable homes.

 These organizations will need to identify qualified households who are capable of providing a loving home with regular visitation to the dog owner.
 They will then facilitate and oversee the interaction between the residence provider and the most appropriate dog owner who is no longer able to care for their pet dog.